tdf/tdf.extensionuploadcenter/docs/source/addnewextensionrelease.rst

 the legal disclaimer will be set by the site admin inside the 'Extension Center'.

-If the source code is not inside the extension release (the drop down field is set to 'No'), it is necessary to fill in the link to the source code in the form field at the bottom of the register.
+If the source code is not inside the extension file (the drop down field is set to 'No'), it is necessary to fill in the link to the source code in the form field at the bottom of the register.
 If such a link will not be submitted the release owner gets an error message.